-value Filled at runtime from $5 \rightarrow$ the index at which the info (i.e. value) starts to $7 \rightarrow$ the index at which the info (i.e. value) ends dfl %03.0f If there's no preprocess function, the format is used to print the value to the logs.
-Here instead it's used by the preprocess function. qxflags QX_FLAG_SEMI_STATIC $\rightarrow$ this item changes - and will therefore be updated - only when we send a command/setvar to the UPS $QX_FLAG_ENUM \rightarrow this r/w$ variable is of the enumerated type and the enumerated values are listed in the info_rw structure (i.e. voltronic_e_phase).
-QX_FLAG_NONUT $\rightarrow$ this item doesn't have yet a NUT variable preprocess_comMUAD preprocess_ansNUL preprocess voltronic_phase This function will be called after the command has been sent to the UPS so that we can parse the value we got back and check it.
-Here it's used also to store a var that will then be used to check the
+{ "output_phase_angle", ST_FLAG_RW, voltronic_e_phase, "QPD\r", "", 9, '(', "", 5, 7, ↔ info_type output_phase_angle This information will be used to print the value we get healt from the LDS in the loss info_flags This information will be used to print the value we got back from the UPS in the logs.
+ST_FLAG_RW This could also be 0 (it's not really used by the driver), but it's set to ST_FLAG_RW for cohesion with other rw vars - also, if ever a NUT variable would become available for this item, it'll be easier to change this item and its QX_FLAG_SETVAR counterpart to use it. info_rw voltronic_e_phase Enumerated list of available value (here: 000, 120, 240 and 360).
+Since QX_FLAG_NONUT is set the driver will print those values to the logs, plus you could use it in the preprocess function to check the value we got back from the UPS (as done here). command QPD\r answer Filled at runtime answer_len 9 leading value Filled at runtime from $5 \rightarrow$ the index at which the info (i.e. value) starts to $7 \rightarrow$ the index at which the info (i.e. value) ends dfl %03.0f If there's no preprocess function, the format is used to print the value to the logs.
+Here instead it's used by the preprocess function. qxflags QX_FLAG_SEMI_STATIC $\rightarrow$ this item changes - and will therefore be updated - only when we send a command/setvar to the UPS $QX$ FLAG_ENUM $\rightarrow$ this r/w variable is of the enumerated type and the enumerated values are listed in the info_rw structure (i.e. voltronic_e_phase).
+QX_FLAG_NONUT $\rightarrow$ this item doesn't have yet a NUT variable preprocess_com preprocess_an preprocess voltronic_phase This function will be called after the command has been sent to the UPS so that we can parse the value we got back and check it.
+Here it's used also to store a var that will then be used to check the value in setvar's preprocess function.

-If you need also to change some values in the UPS you can add a ups.conf var/flag in the subdriver's own makevartable and then process it adding to its qxflags both QX\FLAG\NONUT and QX\FLAG\SETVAR: this item will be processed only value in setvar's preprocess function.
+If you need also to change some values in the UPS you can add a ups.conf var/flag in the subdriver's own makevartable and then process it adding to its qxflags both QX\FLAG\NONUT and QX\FLAG\SETVAR: this item will be processed only once in QX\WALKMODE\INIT.